-Visiting and non-degree students can take advantage of Carnegie Mellon’s innovative programs in fine arts, business, engineering, technology, liberal arts, and more.
-Our visiting and non-degree program allows you to improve yourself and expand your education, and it provides you with the opportunity to learn from our award-winning faculty.
+Summer semester offers a great oppotunity to enroll in Carnegie Mellon’s innovative courses and programs in fine arts, business, engineering, technology, liberal arts, and more.
+Summer classes allow more flexibility to focus on studies outside the typical fast-paced campus environment, and more interactive learning with a smaller class size.
+Our visiting and non-degree program also allows professionals and non-CMU students to expand their education, and to learn from award-winning faculty.
 View more information about the program and how to register.

 If you are a college student striving to enhance your academic background, a CMU staff/faculty member or a local professional looking for professional development, please visit the Visiting/Non-Degree Student page to learn more about taking Carnegie Mellon coursework.